 |Osprey Eja 58||$220||2 lbs.
 8.5 oz.||Nylon (100D & 210D)||38, 48, 58L||Top||5 exterior|

-The 2-pound pack market used to be limited to thru-hikers and minimalists, but each year more and more backpackers are appreciating the value of traveling fast and light.
-One of the Crown’s long-time competitors is the Osprey Exos, and a new version was released for 2018.
-Now made in a women’s-specific model, called the Eja 58, is slightly heavier at 2 pounds 8.5 ounces, has a similar layout as the Crown with mesh pockets covering the front of the pack, a mix of 100D and 210D nylon fabric, and a large main compartment.
+The ultralight backpacking pack market used to be limited to thru-hikers and minimalists, but each year more and more backpackers are appreciating the value of traveling fast and light.
+One of the Crown’s long-time competitors is the Osprey Exos.
+The women’s-specific model, called the Eja 58, is slightly heavier at 2 pounds 8.5 ounces, has a similar layout as the Crown with mesh pockets covering the front of the pack, and the same mix of 100- and 210-denier nylon fabric.
 The Eja’s mesh backpanel does offer better ventilation, but we think the Granite Gear offers better carrying comfort and adjustability and is the superior all-around design (for $20 less).
 The Crown has more comfortable hipbelt padding and it’s easier to dial in the fit with the Velcro system (the Eja’s hipbelt is fixed in place).
 And the cherry on top: the Eja/Exos no longer come with hipbelt pockets, which we always find to be handy for storing small items.

 Gossamer Gear’s Mariposa is another one of our favorite ultralight packs.
-Like the Crown2, it’s thoughtfully designed with enough support and padding to handle a 35-pound load, but it’s even lighter at 2 pounds 0.7 ounces (in a medium size).
-And despite sharing similar 100D and 200D nylon fabrics, we’ve had more luck in terms of durability with the Mariposa (it does use less mesh on the exterior, which certainly helps).
+Like the Crown2, it’s thoughtfully designed with enough support and padding to handle a 35-pound load, but it’s even lighter at 1 pound 14.5 ounces (in a medium size with a medium hipbelt).
+Despite sharing similar 100- and 200-dernie nylon fabrics, we’ve had more luck in terms of durability with the Mariposa (it does use less mesh on the exterior, which certainly helps).
 We also give the slight edge in organization to the Gossamer Gear with its creative pocket layout that makes it easy to divide up small and large items (for more information, see our in-depth Mariposa review).
-But the Granite Gear is close behind in all respects and the better value at $70 less.
+But the Granite Gear is close behind in most respects for $70 less.

 Stepping up in price and technology is Hyperlite Mountain Gear’s 3400 Southwest.
-This design is super tough and water resistant with its Dyneema pack body and burly external pockets.
+This design is super tough and water-resistant with its Dyneema pack body and burly external pockets.
 It’s also capable of carrying more weight than the Crown2 with a load capacity of 40 pounds.
-But the Southwest isn’t for everyone: you don’t get a top lid and its price of $345 makes it one of the more expensive ultralight packs on the market.
-The Hyperlite is undeniably cool—and worth the money if you’ll be spending a lot of time in difficult terrain or need the extra carrying abilities—but the Crown2 is the better choice for most lightweight backpackers.
+But the Southwest isn’t for everyone: you don’t get a top lid, and its price of $355 makes it one of the more expensive ultralight packs on the market.
+The Hyperlite is undeniably cool—and worth the money if you’ll be spending a lot of time in difficult terrain or need the extra carrying abilities—but we think the Crown2 is the better choice for most lightweight backpackers.